BiTheDev/Resumer/resumer-app/README.md

 ### File Upload Issues

-1. Ensure the file is a supported format (PDF, PNG, JPG, JPEG)
+1. Ensure the file is a supported format (PDF, DOC, DOCX)
 2. Check file size (Azure has limits)
 3. Verify the file isn't corrupted